What are share class restrictions?

 • Restricted rights to dividends or voting

 These restrictions are found in a company's Articles of Association or Shareholders' Agreement.
+We've given further details on this at the end of this guide

-It's worth adding that share class restrictions don't refer to the commercial vesting terms that you give to the options (e.g. time or performance-based), but rather the restrictions on the shares themselves once exercised
+It's worth adding that share class restrictions don't refer to the commercial vesting terms that you give to the options (e.g. time- or performance-based), but rather the restrictions on the shares themselves once exercised

 What do I need to do when creating a share scheme?

-The good news is that most share schemes don't require the share class restrictions to be added to the agreement itself, but the restrictions must be made available to the recipient.
+The good news is that only CSOP share schemes require the share class restrictions to be added to the agreement itself.
+When you're granting CSOP options, we will prompt you to add the restrictions when needed.

-These restrictions are found in your company's Articles of Association or any Shareholders' Agreement.
+These restrictions are found in your company's Articles of Association or any Shareholders' Agreement:

-If you do have a Shareholders' Agreement, please add the relevant clauses in their entirety.
+• If you do have a Shareholders' Agreement, please add the relevant clauses in their entirety.
 Chances are the Shareholders' Agreement is a confidential document, so including the relevant clauses in full protects your shareholders while also ensuring your share scheme remains compliant.

 What are the Vestd Articles of Association class restrictions?